How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

-- A nanny resume sample better than most.
+- What a nanny resume example better than most looks like.

-- How to make a good nanny job description for resumes.
+- How to make a great and eye-catching nanny job description for a resume.

 - How to write a resume for nanny jobs that gets interviews.

-Likable nanny with 3+ years experience, seeking to provide excellent care for Zemin family.
-Cared for 2 children as live-in nanny for 2+ years.
+Likable nanny with 4+ years experience, seeking to provide excellent care for the Zemin family.
+Cared for 2 children as a live-in nanny for 2+ years.
 Markedly decreased 5-year-old's tantrums with positive discipline techniques.
 Saved parents 15 hours a week with cleaning and laundry duties.

 Mike & Elissa Pearson